-Due to the greater cohesivity of the TruForm[®] 3 implants, it may be more difficult to identify an implant rupture by clinical exam for these implants.
+- Breast implants may affect your ability to breastfeed, either by reducing or eliminating milk production.
+Also, breast implants will not prevent your breast from sagging after pregnancy. - Due to the greater cohesivity of the TruForm® 3 implants, it may be more difficult to identify an implant rupture by clinical exam for these implants. - With breast implants, routine screening mammography for breast cancer will be more difficult.

-- It is recommended that you take a multi-step approach to monitor the integrity of the implant throughout the lifetime of the device beginning with a patient self-examination.
-Obtain an ultrasound or mammogram if a new symptom or sign is suspected or as part of a periodic review with a physician.
-If the ultrasound is negative or inconclusive, obtain an MRI.
-If MRI results suggest a rupture, discuss explantation of the implant with your plastic surgeon. - With breast implants, routine screening mammography for breast cancer will be more difficult.
 If you are of the proper age for mammography screening, you should continue to undergo routine mammography screening as recommended by your primary care physician.
 The implant may interfere with finding breast cancer during mammography.
 Because the breast and implant are squeezed during mammography, an implant may rupture during the procedure.
 More x-ray views are necessary for women with breast implants; therefore, you will receive more exposure to radiation.
 However, the benefit of having the mammogram to find cancer outweighs the risk of the additional x-rays.
 Be sure to inform the mammography technologist that you have implants. - You should perform an examination of your breasts every month for cancer screening; however, this may be more difficult with implants.
 You should ask your surgeon to help you distinguish the implant from your breast tissue. - You should perform an examination of your breasts for the presence of lumps, swelling, hardening, or change in implant shape, which may be signs of symptomatic rupture of the implant.
-Any of these symptoms, and/ or if you notice persistent pain, should be reported to your surgeon and possibly evaluated with an MRI to screen for rupture.
+Any of these symptoms, and/or if you notice persistent pain, should be reported to your surgeon and possibly evaluated with an MRI to screen for rupture. - You should inform any other doctor who treats you of the presence of your implants to minimize the risk of damage to the implants. - Closed capsulotomy (use of pressure or force to "break up" the capsule) should not be used to treat capsular contracture.
+Closed capsulotomy can cause implant rupture. - Smoking may interfere with the healing process after surgery.

-- You should inform any other doctor who treats you of the presence of your implants to minimize the risk of damage to the implants. - Closed capsulotomy (use of pressure or force to "break up" the capsule) should not be used to treat capsular contracture.
-Closed capsulotomy can cause implant rupture. - Smoking may interfere with the healing process after surgery. - Allergan's clinical studies of the TruForm® 1 implants (the Core Study) and TruForm® 3 implants (the pivotal study) monitored the long-term (10 years) safety and effectiveness of these products.
-Refer to the clinical study section of this brochure for more details on these studies.
-In addition, Allergan has initiated a separate 10-year study (the Breast Implant Follow-Up Study, or BIFS) to address issues beyond the scope of the Core and pivotal studies, as well as to provide a real-world assessment of some endpoints.
+- Allergan's clinical study of the TruForm[®] 1 implants (the Core Study) monitored the long-term (10 years) safety and effectiveness of these products.
+Refer to the clinical study section of this brochure for more details on this study.
+In addition, Allergan has initiated a separate 10-year study (the Breast Implant Follow-Up Study, or BIFS) to address issues beyond the scope of the Core study, as well as to provide a real-world assessment of some endpoints.
 The endpoints in the BIFS study include long-term local complications, connective tissue disease (CTD), offspring issues, reproductive issues, lactation issues, cancer, suicide, mammography issues, and MRI compliance and results.
 Allergan will update its labeling on a regular basis with the results of these studies.
 You should also ask your surgeon for any available updated Allergan clinical information and visit the website. - It is important that you read this entire brochure because you need to understand the risks and benefits and to have realistic expectations of the outcome of your surgery.